Ojieide/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond - sets no permission to owner and group but gives all permissions to other users 9-John_Doe - sets the mode of the file hello to -rwxr-x-wx 1 10-mirror_permissions - sets the mode of the file hello to -rw-rw-r 1
+8-James_Bond - sets no permission to owner and group but gives all permissions to other users 9-John_Doe - sets the mode of the file hello to -rwxr-x-wx 1 10-mirror_permissions - sets the mode of the file hello to -rw-rw-r 1 11-directories_permissions - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users